systeminit/si/app/docs/src/reference/components.md

 <TabPanel value="CLI">

 The `component update` command accepts a filename as its only parameter.
-That file contains both the data to identify as well as the values you want the component data updated to.
-I added the region attribute and configured a subscription to the value of the region component
+That file contains both the data to identify and the values you want the component data updated to.
+I added the region attribute and configured a subscription to the value of the region component.

 :::tip

-The `component get` command with the `-o json` is a helpful way to get the state of the component data in a format that is easy to edit.
+The `component get` command with the `-o json` is a helpful way to get the state of the component data in an easy-to-edit format.

 :::